rvm/rvm-site/content/integration/bundler.md

 <h2 id="rubygems-bundler">rubygems-bundler gem (default from rvm 1.11.0)</h2>

 One of the solutions for this problem is a gem which makes bundler and rubygems generate binary wrappers that are aware of bundler.
-Michal Papis is working with bundler team to integrate this gem to bundler so that no extra actions would be needed to avoid "bundle exec".
+Michal Papis is working with bundler and rubygems team to integrate this gem so that no extra actions would be needed to avoid `bundle exec`.

 Starting with 1.11.0 new RVM installations has it enabled by default, you can still install it with: